.aspx?width=4000&height=3000&ext=.jpg&type=BlockColumn1Zoom1)

 About High level isolation unit

-The high level isolation unit (HLIU) is designed and made to provide patients with high consequence infectious diseases, such as Ebola or other viral hemorrhagic fevers, with the best care in the safest possible environment.
-It consists of four double ante isolation rooms of which two can be upgraded to an ICU room if necessary.
+The high level isolation unit (HLIU) is designed to provide patients with high consequence infectious diseases, such as Ebola virus disease or other viral hemorrhagic fevers, the best care in the safest possible environment.
+It consists of double ante isolation rooms of which two are equipped with ICU materials if necessary.

 Contact